voxeet/voxeet-uxkit-cordova-testapp/README.md

-# Dolby Interactivity APIs Cordova plugin TestApp app
+# Dolby.io Communications APIs Cordova plugin TestApp app

 _WIP this is scheduled to be implemented by the 15th of March 2021_